run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

 Assign Researchers to Projects:

 * Open the Run:AI user interface and navigate to `Users`.
 Add a Researcher and assign it with a _Researcher_ role.
-* Navigate to `Projects`, edit or create a Project.
+* Navigate to `Projects`.
+Edit or create a Project.
 Use the `Access Control` tab to assign the Researcher to the Project.
 * If you are using Single Sign-on, you can also assign _Groups_.
 For more information see the [Single Sign-on](sso.md) documentation.

 ## Command-line Interface Access